tbm/homepage/pages/debian/nc4000/index.md

 ---
-title: HP nc4000 and Debian
+title: Debian on HP Compaq nc4000 and Debian
 nav: Debian on HP nc4000
 description: Installation guide for Debian on the HP nc4000 and nc4010 laptops
 keywords: [Debian, lenny, installation, HP, Compaq nc4000, Compaq nc4010, laptop]